 The book talks in some detail about the Hindu practice of worshipping ‘idols’, a word I hate as it sounds so colonial, so Christian, so laden with disapproval.
 Narayan describes statues made of marble or bronze, known in Sanskrit as murti, worshipped on temple altars, embodiments of the Lord in his many different forms.
 They are dressed each day, decorated with flowers and jewellery, offered multiple food offerings, ritually bathed (abhishek) and rubbed with cooling chandan (sandalwood) paste in hot weather.
 She recounts how pilgrims queue to take darshan of the deity of Krishna and their jubilation at the curtains opening to reveal the altar.
 She describes the 7:30am opening of the altar curtains at the Govind Dev Ji temple in Jaipur.
 We also waited to see Govinda at 7:30am each morning, except our temple was on a lake island in Northern Ireland.
 The island (Inis Rath) was even named Govindadvipa in his honour, dvipa meaning island in Sanskrit.

 Narayan observes the pilgrims’ enthusiasm for taking darshan, which strikes a chord with me.
 I spent much of my life surrounded by people who were far more enthusiastic than I about taking darshan.
 I was used to adults talking about how beautiful Radha Krishna were, taking photos, sharing pictures from trips to other temples.
-As a teenager, some of my peers began to do this too but I never joined them.
+As a teenager, some of my peers began to do this too but I never did.
 I didn’t feel moved to, so I didn’t.
 I was left scratching my head, feeling by-passed by a rather significant element of religious experience.

 We too sought to lose ourselves in the song and dance of the Lord, in the mood of Chaitanya Mahaprabhu.
 These experiences were the beginning of a journey, a taste of something en route to realising love of God.
 Whatever I have tasted has me coming back to kirtan, but it hasn’t given me the conviction to become serious about religion.
 Neither have I had a transformative experience to replace the rather awkward lack of conviction that I have carried through life.